 Sega Saturn Artist Tools

-Edit on Github | Updated: 16th March 2024
+Edit on Github | Updated: 20th November 2024

-This post will cover the most commonly used tools by artists when developing assets for sega saturn games, including 2D, 3D and Video.
+This post will cover the most commonly used tools by artists when developing assets for Sega Saturn games, including 2D, 3D and Video.

 2D Art Software

-The Sega Saturn had multiple tools availble for 2D asset creation, most were third party but SEGA even created their own basic first party tools that they distributed to developers for the Apple Macintosh.
+The Sega Saturn had multiple tools available for 2D asset creation, most were third party but SEGA even created their own basic first party tools that they distributed to developers for the Apple Macintosh.

 MapEditor (Mac)